 From 31 October to13th November the COP26 summit will take place in Glasgow.
 World leaders will gather to accelerate the action towards the goals of the 2015 Paris agreement.

-Excessive amounts of gases, such as carbon dioxide, nitrous oxide and methane are building up in our atmosphere causing a catastrophic greenhouse effect.
+Excessive amounts of gases, such as carbon dioxide, nitrous oxide and methane, are increasing in our atmosphere.
+This is causing a catastrophic greenhouse effect.
 It is heating up the earth at accelerating rates.
 These gases are mainly caused by the human activities of:

 - Fossil fuel burning